dapr/docs/daprdocs/content/en/operations/observability/metrics/metrics-overview.md

 ### Examples of Path Matching in HTTP Metrics

-Here are some examples demonstrating how to use the Path Matching API in Dapr for managing HTTP metrics.
-On each example we have the metrics collected from 5 HTTP requests to the `/orders` endpoint with different order IDs.
+The following examples demonstrate how to use the Path Matching API in Dapr for managing HTTP metrics.
+On each example, the metrics are collected from 5 HTTP requests to the `/orders` endpoint with different order IDs.
 By adjusting cardinality and utilizing path matching, you can fine-tune metric granularity to balance detail and resource efficiency.

 These examples illustrate the cardinality of the metrics, highlighting that high cardinality configurations result in many entries, which correspond to higher memory usage for handling metrics.
-For simplicity, we will focus on a single metric: `dapr_http_server_request_count`.
+For simplicity, the following example focuses on a single metric: `dapr_http_server_request_count`.

 #### Low cardinality with path matching (Recommendation)